 Absolutely!
 And what a wonderful idea.
 Just imagine what fun you can have planning how all your relatives and friends are going to celebrate you!
 There are even websites and Apps that now facilitate you planning out your own wishes for when the time comes.

-This obviously saves family from having to pull all this together on your demise.
-Plus it does mean that YOU have created the perfect celebration of your life that you feel best reflects you….or certainly how you want people to remember you!
+This obviously saves the family from having to pull all this together on your demise.
+Plus, it does mean that YOU have created the perfect celebration of your life that you feel best reflects you….or certainly how you want people to remember you!

 Ideas on how to stage a life celebration.

 Not only can you plan your own life celebration, but there is no reason why you cannot co-ordinate the life celebration of your loved one yourself, without the services of a celebrant.

 You need a member of the family who feels strong enough (emotionally) to lead the services.
 Gather together memorabilia concerning your loved one and organize a memory board or table.
 Perhaps create your own memorial candles or lanterns.
 Arrange to give everyone some memory seeds to plant.